macthurston/mt_bootcamp/README.md

-# mt_bootcamp
+# jb_bootcamp

-repo for the bootcamp
+Utilities for use in the Introduction to Programming in the Biological Sciences Bootcamp.